Unitary Cuntz semigroups of ideals and quotients: Ideal structure in the category Cu-tilde

 \section{Ideal structure in the category \texorpdfstring{$\Cu^\sim$}{Cu-tilde}}

-In this section, we define and study the notion of ideals in the category $\Cu^\sim$.
-Recall that a $\Cu^\sim$-semigroup $S$ is \emph{countably-based} if there exists a countable subset $B\subseteq S$ such that for any pair $a'\ll a$, there exists $b\in B$ such that $a'\leq b \ll a$.
-We shall assume that all $\Cu^\sim$-semigroups we deal with are countably-based.
-We assume all $\Cu^\sim$-semigroups to be countably-based.

-We also recall that under such hypothesis, a $\Cu$-ideal of a $\Cu$-semigroup is singly-generated, for instance by its largest element (see \cite[\S 5.2]{APT14}).
-Nevertheless, for $\Cu^\sim$-semigroups, the underlying monoid might not be positively ordered.
-Hence, we cannot ensure the existence of a largest element.
-But when it comes to a concrete $\Cu^\sim$-semigroup, -that is, coming from a separable $\CatCa$-algebra of stable rank one $A$- we wish that a $\Cu^\sim$-ideal satisfies natural properties, e.g. $\Cu_1(I)$ is an ideal of $\Cu_1(A)$ generated by $[(s_{I\otimes\mathcal{K}},1_{(I\otimes\mathcal{K})^\sim})]$, for any $I\in\Lat(A)$ and any strictly positive element $s_I\in I$.
+In this section we define and study the notion of ideals in the category $\Cu^\sim$.
+Since the underlying monoid of a $\Cu^\sim$-semigroup might not be positively ordered, definitions and results of the category $\Cu$ cannot be applied and some extra work is needed.
+When it comes to a concrete $\Cu^\sim$-semigroup, -that is, coming from a $\CatCa$-algebra of stable rank one $A$- we wish that a $\Cu^\sim$-ideal satisfies natural properties, e.g. $\Cu_1(I)$ is an ideal of $\Cu_1(A)$ or $\Lat(A)$ is entirely captured by the set of $\Cu^\sim$-ideals of $\Cu_1(A)$.
 For that matter, we first have to study the set of maximal elements of a $\Cu^\sim$-semigroup.
-We show that under additional abstract axioms -satisfied by any $\Cu_1(A)$-, namely (PD) and (PC) axioms, the maximal elements of a $\Cu^\sim$-semigroup form an absorbing abelian group and we are able to define a suitable notion of $\Cu^\sim$-ideal.
-We will also use concepts from Domain Theory that we recall now (see \cite{GHKLMS03}, \cite{Keimel}).
+We show that under additional axioms -satisfied by any $\Cu_1(A)$-, namely the axioms (PD) and (PC), the set maximal elements of a $\Cu^\sim$-semigroup forms, when not empty, an absorbing abelian group.
+From there, we are able to define a suitable notion of $\Cu^\sim$-ideal.
+We will also use concepts from Domain Theory that we recall now (see \cite{GHKLMS03}).